Place of birth: Aleppo, Syria.

 This dissertation (published as a book by the Centro cultural de la Generacion del 27, Malaga, Spain) is a deep and meticulous reconstruction of the philosophy of one of the poets of the Spanish Generation of ’27 who has always been deemed to be “dif… More

 Christine van Berten teaches French and Francophone cultures, Literature and French language at university level in Europe and the United States for over 15 years.
 After a ten-year career as a Professor of Odontology and a scientist, she received a s… More

 Núria Vilanova teaches Latin American Culture, Literature and Cinema.
 Her research is devoted to the impact of social change and migration on cultural production.
 She works on textual and cinematic narratives of violence, inequality and poverty, part… More

-Dr. Vinogradova is an applied linguist interested in the use of digital technology in language education and in identity negotiation in multimodal personal narratives.
-Her recent research focuses on the development of multiliteracies and pedagogical … More
+Dr. Vinogradova is interested in the use of digital technology, specifically digital stories, in language education and in postmethod pedagogy and advocacy in language teacher development.
+Her recent research focuses on the role of a pedagogy of mult… More

 Brenda Werth's research interests include Latin American theatre, performance, documentary film, memory studies, and translation.
 She is author of the book Theatre, Performance, and Memory Politics in Argentina (Palgrave 2010); co-editor (with Paola … More

 After graduating from Saint Joseph's University in 2012 and teaching English in Malaysia as a Fulbright in 2013, Kim joined American University in March of 2014.
 She received a Master of Arts Degree in International Training and Education at American… More